RaspberryKitty1/ultra-dark-neon-theme/README.md

 - **Bright Neon Palette**: Bold, high-contrast neon colors for keywords, strings, variables, and functions, ensuring readability and eye-catching aesthetics.
 - **Syntax Support**: Comprehensive support for a variety of languages, including:
-  - JavaScript, Python, JSON, Shell Script (Bash), etc...
+  - JavaScript, Python, JSON, Shell Script (Bash)
+  - HTML, CSS, Markdown, and more
+  - NGINX syntax support for configuration files
 - **Beautifully Structured**: Each language has its own unique color scheme, making it easy to differentiate between elements while coding.

 ---

 ## Installation

-### Method 1: Install via VSIX File

 1. Download the `.vsix` file for this theme.
 2. Open **VSCode**.